-Nevada has nine qualifying medical conditions covered under the medical marijuana program, including cancer, PTSD, cachexia, chronic pain, glaucoma, HIV/Aids, multiple sclerosis, nausea, and seizures.
-Other conditions are subject to approval, please contact the Nevada DPBH with any questions.
+Nevada has nine qualifying medical conditions covered under Nevada marijuana laws.
+These include cancer, PTSD, cachexia, chronic pain, glaucoma, HIV/Aids, multiple sclerosis, nausea, and seizures.
+Other conditions are subject to approval.
+Please contact the Nevada DPBH with any questions.

 Nevada’s Qualifying Conditions for Medical Marijuana